ZivaVatra/ArduLCD/README.md

 # Current status
 ### 14/05/2024

+- Version3 has been merged to master.
+This is now the new stable implementation.
+It makes use of "los-panel" driver, which is newer, cleaner and better supported.
 - Added example LCDd.conf for FreeBSD
 - Added some photos of my prototype, so you can see ArduLCD in action.
 The case I made out of some old 3.5" HDD sleds.
 Does the job fine.